 - Around 25 percent of same-day cancellations are due to inadequate preparation, with 73 percent of cancellations specifically attributed to a lack of patient preparation considered preventable.

 In addition to this lost revenue, there are high missed-opportunity costs like unused OR time and resources.

 One of the things that makes this category of mobile apps so innovative is its simplicity and connection to human behavior.
 As digital health evolves and patients leverage connected devices, healthcare will still be fundamentally reliant on education, awareness, and particularly behavioral modification.

 Numerous studies have demonstrated that mHealth apps have a positive impact on patient self-management and can aid in behavioral modifications, with users of health apps found to have higher health literacy levels than non-app users.

 Mobile apps are also highly flexible and adaptable, able to be customized for numerous workflows within a single health system, and still retain the personalization that makes them valuable to the patient.
-The video below illustrates how a simple perioperative app works, and can be applied to other service lines as outlined:

 By identifying actions and information standard to all major surgeries in a facility, a healthcare system can reduce same-day cancellations and significantly improve the health literacy of surgical patients.
 This includes surgery-date-specific milestones, reminders and alerts, trackers, wayfinding, and direct and community-based resources.